TommyWoodley/teaching/README.md

-# Teaching COMP60003: Communicating Computer Science in Schools
+# COMP60003: Communicating Computer Science in Schools - Tommy Woodley

-This repository is Publically Accessable on GitHub - [GitHub](https://github.com/TommyWoodley/teaching) Other teachers are welcome to use any resources here with free use and adapt and change however you wish.
+This repository is Publically Accessable on GitHub - [GitHub](https://github.com/TommyWoodley/teaching).
+Other teachers are welcome to use any resources here with free use and adapt and change however you wish.

 This repository contains resources that I have created as part of the COMP6003 Communicating Computer Science in Schools at Imperial College London.